ted-jung/LlamaIndex/src_mcp/README.md

 # MCP

-MCP is an open protocol that standardizes how applications provide context to LLMs.
+MCP(Model Context Protocol) is an open protocol that standardizes how applications provide context to LLMs.

 MCP provides a standardized way to connect AI models to different data sources and tools.

-Model Context Protocol (MCP) is indeed a methodology for structuring interactions with Large Language Models (LLMs) by systematically managing context.
+MCP is indeed a methodology for structuring interactions with Large Language Models (LLMs) by systematically managing context.

 It defines how prompts, memory, retrieval, and updates should be handled to ensure coherent, efficient, and structured interactions with LLMs.